Top Down, Bottoms Up

 Local businesses contributed $9,000 for materials, and volunteers held parties to complete the construction.
 In the late fall of 1990, Williams had the honor of being the first person down it, and he’s since been followed by hundreds of people, including competitors in the National Toboggan Championships, the country’s only organized wooden toboggan race.
 “People used to think the Snow Bowl was only for wealthy people who went downhill skiing,” Williams says.
 “Now we see a diverse crowd, and everyone enjoys the toboggan chute.”

-Earlier this year, the U.S. National Toboggan Committee presented Jack Williams, now 90, with a trophy commemorating his dedication to building and maintaining the toboggan chute that bears his name.
+Earlier this year , the U.S. National Toboggan Committee presented Jack Williams, now 90, with a trophy commemorating his dedication to building and maintaining the toboggan chute that bears his name.
 The plaque thanked him for “bringing a legacy of healthy competition and winter activities to the state of Maine for generations to come.”
-Registration is now open for the 28th annual National Toboggan Championships, to be held in February.
+Learn more about the National Toboggan Championships, held in February.